-Kenny Parham led the NYIT women's basketball team to an 18-12 record, the finals of the East Coast Conference playoffs and an NCAA Tournament appearance in his first season at the helm of the Bears in 2016-17.
+Kenny Parham has led the NYIT women's basketball team to a 37-24 record, two trips to the finals of the East Coast Conference playoffs and an NCAA Tournament appearance in his first two seasons at the helm of the Bears.

 He coached a team that included first-team ECC selection Nina Vukosavljevic and ECC Rookie of the Year Meg Knollmeyer during his first season in 2016-17, then two first-team All-ECC selections in 2017-18: Maia Hood and Vukosavljevic.

 Parham was hired as the seventh head women's basketball coach in program history in July 2016.